Experts' Guide to Couponing

 The savings that you can get by stacking coupons can be very large indeed, sometimes totaling 75% or more of your total checkout bill.

-Combining different types of coupon can even result in a surplus in some extreme circumstances, meaning that you effectively get groceries for free.
+Combining different types of coupons can even result in a surplus in some extreme circumstances, meaning that you effectively get groceries for free.

 The difficulty comes, however, with the level of coupon organization that is required in order to get the maximum savings possible.
 It takes time and energy to learn how to use your coupons effectively.
-The benefits for couponers can be big, however.
+However, the benefits for couponers can be big.

 Coupons are like cash to experienced couponers and the better that you organize and use your coupons, the more money you will save.

 The first of my couponing tips in regard to stacking coupons is that you should avoid the temptation to use your coupons as soon as you get them and save them until you can use them to maximum effect.
 Normally that means waiting until you see if you get pairs of coupons that you can combine.

 This strategy of saving coupons works well, but the side effect of this does mean that you can end up with a big stash of coupons that you will need to split into groups and sort in order to make them manageable.
 This process is called coupon organization.

 The first thing to consider when it comes to coupon organization is how you are going to store your coupons.